 See "Specifying Data Source Names to identify TimesTen databases" in the Oracle TimesTen In-Memory Database Operations Guide.

-NLS_LANG indicates an unsupported character set, either an OCI connection failed error or an
+NLS_LANG is set to an unsupported value, such as NA, an OCI connection failed error or an

 Refer to the "Globalization support" section in the OCI chapter of the Oracle TimesTen In-Memory Database C Developer's Guide for more information on